 Hello,

 I’m a PhD candidate in the Department of Government at Harvard University.
-I’m interested political economy, social policy, and state-society relations in the Middle East and North Africa.
+I’m interested political economy, social policy, development, and economic reform in the Middle East and North Africa.

-My dissertation explains how authoritarian regimes implement unpopular economic reforms with the potential to be politically destabilizing.
-Combining interviews, government budget data, and novel survey experiments, I explore how governments in Egypt and Jordan have approached reforming subsidies on consumer commodities.
+My dissertation explains how authoritarian regimes implement politically destabilizing, unpopular economic reforms.
+Combining interviews, government budget data, and novel survey experiments, I explore how governments in Egypt and Jordan have approached reforming consumer subsidies.
 You can read more in my job market paper.

 I have consulted with a range of international organizations in the MENA region, including USAID, the UN, and IGC.
 I was a 2019-2020 Fulbright Student Fellow in Jordan, where I researched the politics of Syrian refugee labor permits.